mfauveau/omnipay-safecharge/README.md

 [Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements [SafeCharge](http://www.safecharge.com/) Gateway support for Omnipay.

+If you are looking for the "SafeCharge Cashier" implementation see [Omnipay Gate2Shop](https://github.com/mfauveau/omnipay-gate2shop).
+It's the same thing except for the endpoint URL.

 ## Installation